Ways Truckers Lose Money: Lessons on

 vehicles are less prone to loss than others.

 One driver experienced loss from items

 stolen from his(?) truck while it was in the shop.
-The driver

 didn't say how much the stolen items were worth, but another trucker

 said he had an "ipod

 have been removed from the truck before it went into the shop; then

 again, some valuable items are mounted in a truck like CB radios.

 what extent does one try to protect himself against theft?